Tisqr/ByteBackup/README.md

-# ByteBackup
-A Simple File Backup Software For Windows.
+A Simple File Backup Utility.